 EERE will notify applicants of its determination via a notification letter by email to the technical and administrative points of contact designated by the applicant in EERE eXCHANGE.
 The notification letter will inform the applicant whether or not its Full Application was selected for award negotiations.
 Alternatively, EERE may notify one or more applicants that a final selection determination on particular Full Applications will be made at a later date, subject to the availability of funds or other factors.

-U.S. DEPARTMENT OF Office of ENERGY EFFICIENCY & RENEWABLE ENERGY iv.
+iv.
 Applicants Selected for Award Negotiations